seun-beta/ToDo-List/Django/README.md

 * Download [pip](https://pip.pypa.io/en/latest/installing) and follow the instructions in the link as an installation guide.
 * [SQLite3](https://sqlitebrowser.org/) (Ensure it is installed).
-* It is advisable to use bottle in a virtual environment.
+* It is advisable to install Django in a virtual environment.
 The README uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) to create this virtual environment.
 You could use any virtualenv package of your choice but for Windows, install this wrapper with:

   ```sh
   py -m pip install virtualenvwrapper-win